ceharris/avr-c99-lib/lcd/README.md

 #### ATmega328P and Related Microcontollers

-The ATmega328P and its cousions have high-level TWI support that can be used by simply manipulating the appropriate I/O registers.
+The ATmega328P and its cousins have high-level TWI support that can be used by simply manipulating the appropriate I/O registers.

 ```